weeco/documentation/docs/getting-started/quick-start-kubernetes.md

 ```

 We recommend that you use [the verification procedure](https://cert-manager.io/docs/installation/verify/#manual-verification) in the cert-manager docs
-to verify that cert-manager is working correctly.
+to verify that cert-manager is working correcly.

 ## Use Helm to install Redpanda operator